andrewmcodes-archive/personal-website/src/_posts/2020-05-13-rails-6-band-aid-for-webpacker-manifest-missingentryerror-1o21.md

 ---
-title: 'Rails 6 Band-Aid for Webpacker MissingEntryError'
+title: 'Rails 6 Band-Aid for Webpacker::MissingEntryError'
 date: '2020-05-13T23:47:04.114Z'
 excerpt: >-
   At CodeFund, we try to keep our dependencies, including Rails, as up to date